-The virtual asset laws and regulation applies to any person who whether before or after the commencement of St. Kitts and Nevis Virtual Assets Act, whoever offers or operates virtual asset business to residents of Saint Christopher and Nevis, therefore any business conducted having characteristics of virtual assets in their business transactions or underlying business model.
+The virtual asset laws and regulation applies to any person who whether before or after the commencement of St. Kitts and Nevis Virtual Assets Act, whoever offers or operates virtual asset business to residents of Saint Christopher and Nevis or from Saint Christopher and Nevis, therefore any business conducted having characteristics of virtual assets in their business transactions or underlying business model.

-Under the Act, "virtual asset business" means the conduct of one or more of the following activities or operations for or on behalf of another person:
+Under the St. Kitts and Nevis Virtual Asset Act, "virtual asset business" means the conduct of one or more of the following activities or operations for or on behalf of another person:

-- (i) exchange between a virtual asset and fiat currency; - (ii) exchange between one or more forms of virtual assets; - (iii) transfer of a virtual asset whether or not for value; - (iv) safekeeping or administration of a virtual asset or instruments enabling control over a virtual asset; - (v) participation in financial services related to a virtual asset issuer's offerings; participation in and provision of financial services related to an issue or sale of a virtual asset.
+- i. exchange between a virtual asset and fiat currency; - ii. exchange between one or more forms of virtual assets; - iii. transfer of a virtual asset whether or not for value; - iv. safekeeping or administration of a virtual asset or instruments enabling control over a virtual asset; - v. participation in financial services related to a virtual asset issuer's offerings; participation in and provision of financial services related to an issue or sale of a virtual asset.